Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 6. Apply for Online Jobs

-Did you know you can earn money online as a teen?
-I’ve written two resource articles for you on how to find your first online job that pays:
+Did you know your teen can earn money online?
+I’ve written two resource articles on how your teen can find their first online job that pays:

-You might not make enough to call it a full-time job, but it could be great side-hustle money plus a way to enter the workforce when you have no experience.
+Your teen likely won't make enough to call it a full-time or even a part-time job, but it could be great side-hustle money plus a way to enter the workforce when they have no experience.

 7. Create a Personal Mission Statement

-Your personal mission statement work can help to keep you focused and directed as you enter your early 20s – something you’ll likely appreciate in a few years.
+Your teen's personal mission statement work can help keep them focused and directed as they enter their early 20s – something they’ll likely appreciate in a few years.

 One book that can really help with this is 7 Habits of Highly Effective Teenagers.
 I read the adult version of this book, and it’s priceless!